 Marketing Strategy of Asda analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Asda marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Asda marketing mix, help the brand succeed in the market.

 Let us start the Asda Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies: